chypwc/kinesis-webui/pipeline.md

 ⸻

 📁 Project Files
-• main.tf: All infrastructure resources
+• environments/dev/main.tf: Deploys the full pipeline for the dev environment.
-• lambda_function.py: Lambda code to push records to Kinesis
+• modules/*: Reusable Terraform modules for each AWS service.
-• lambda_function_payload.zip: Zipped Lambda deployment package
+• webapp/: A simple static web application for testing the pipeline.

 ⸻

 📌 Notes
-• API Gateway uses $default stage and auto-deploy
+• API Gateway uses a stage per environment (e.g., /dev)
 • No authentication is applied (public endpoint) — consider adding IAM, Cognito, or JWT authorizers for production
-• Lambda logs are automatically available in CloudWatch
+• API Gateway execution and access logs are available in CloudWatch
 • Firehose buffers and delivers records in batch mode (60s or 1MB)